Atila-M-Schrieber/firmware_deployment/README.md

 - Rollbacks are handled in the exact same way as updates.
 - Ideally this is managed through a fancy WebUI - I will make a basic one.

+- Client APIs are form-formatted for the sake of the WebUI
+- Board APIs are JSON-formatted

 ## Roadmap

 ### Firmware Server